JaysonAllman/DTSC-Fraud-Project/README.md

 ## Architecture Diagram

-The workflow of the **DTSC Fraud Analysis Project** is illustrated below.
+The workflow of the **DTSC Fraud Trends Project** is illustrated below.
 It shows the ETL pipeline from scraping IC3 webpages and PDFs, generating keyword summaries, storing data in Supabase, and visualizing trends on the Streamlit dashboard.

 ```mermaid
 graph TD